-I was strongly tempted to go down there and tale a look but was dissuaded by two not entirely unrelated things.
+I was strongly tempted to go down there and take a look but was dissuaded by two not entirely unrelated things.
 One was the climb back up again, which my legs weren’t all too enthusiastic about, and the other was the knowledge that I had to complete thirty miles.
-No, Àrd Neackie would be diversion too far.
+No, Àrd Neackie would be a diversion too far.

 The road continued to climb from Àrd Neackie, not too steeply but still noticeably.
 I trudged up it and almost went past a completely unremarkable rough asphalt track, overgrown with moss and grass in its centre, which branched off to the right.
 Almost but not quite.
 I had, after all been looking out for this, which was that strange favourite of mine: an older road alignment.

 I’m not sure when, but at some point no earlier than the 1970s, the road was straightened to bypass Heilam (after which the inn was named).
 I saw no need for such bypassing.

 Heilam today is not much to look at, a single cottage on what used to be the road but is now essentially its driveway.
 Its singular existence is a post-clearance thing, however, for, while it sat in splendid isolation on the OS 1st edition (where it was spelt ‘Heilem’), Roy showed ten little red blobs (representing dwellings), labelling them ‘Elam’.
 Dorret chose to spell it ‘Hylam’ but Arrowsmith simply left it off his 1807 map, suggesting it was by then already too small to take note of.